Initially published in 2021, this post has been edited for clarity.

 The point is, I’m willing to wade through the drama to get to the artistic segments.
 But if you watch ANTM (or any other show) just for the drama, you’ll get no judgment from me.

-By the way, Cycle 5 contestant Kyle Kavanaugh is from my relatively small Midwestern town, and she literally worked at my hometown Dairy Queen.
+FUN FACT: Cycle 5 contestant Kyle Kavanaugh is from my relatively small Midwestern city, and she literally worked at my hometown Dairy Queen.
 That’s about as wholesome as it gets.

 We all have our literary guilty pleasures: perhaps yours is the romantic melodrama of Nicholas Sparks, or bodice rippers, or even cocaine-era Stephen King (seriously, The Tommyknockers is batshit insane).
 Whatever your tastes are, there’s something out there to satisfy them.
 One of my indulgences is the Stephanie Plum series.
 Stephanie is, to put it bluntly, a hot mess.
 At the beginning of the first novel in the series, One for the Money, Stephanie is out of work and has resorted to selling off her belongings to pay the bills.
 She convinces her cousin Vinny to give her a job at his bail bond business, thinking she’d be a filing clerk, but the only position available is as a bounty hunter.
 Each book follows the exact same formula: Stephanie gets a case, she screws it up several times before she finally gets it right, and she spends the rest of her time wavering between the two gorgeous men in her life, fellow bounty hunter Ranger and cop (and her high school boyfriend) Joe Morelli.
 It’s utterly ludicrous, and I love it.